FelipeBB/brainz/README.md

 ### 2 Custom `set`

-If you want to store the cached values in a specific place like localstorage, cookies or give to it a new layer of customization before properly cache it, you can use the `set` param.
+If you want to store the cached values in a specific place like local storage, cookies or give to it a new layer of customization before properly cache it, you can use the `set` param.

 ```js